Thunderbolts (comics): Rebirth and endings

 The Thunderbolts reformed to defeat Graviton.
-During the fight, several of the team members present (Fixer, Jolt, Moonstone, Jenkins as MACH-3 and the merged Atlas/Dallas Riordan, along with Zemo's mind — accidentally transferred into Fixer's tech-pack by the teleportation) were transported to Counter-Earth, the same parallel Earth the Avengers and Fantastic Four were sent to after their final battle with Onslaught.
+During the fight, several of the team members present (Fixer, Jolt, Moonstone, Jenkins as MACH-3 and the merged Atlas/Dallas Riordan, along with Zemo's mind – accidentally transferred into Fixer's tech-pack by the teleportation) were transported to Counter-Earth, the same parallel Earth the Avengers and Fantastic Four were sent to after their final battle with Onslaught.
 The Thunderbolts met Counter-Earth versions of Heinrich Zemo, Helmut Zemo and the first Moonstone, the last of which was known as Phantom Eagle.

-Under duress — Zemo being able to disable his ability to walk at will — Fixer transferred Zemo's mind from "Tech-Pack" into the body of Zemo's counterpart.
+Under duress – Zemo being able to disable his ability to walk at will – Fixer transferred Zemo's mind from "Tech-Pack" into the body of Zemo's counterpart.
 Zemo then killed the Counter-Earth version of his father.
 Soon after, the Thunderbolts stopped the Nazi Germany of Counter-Earth from taking control of all of Counter-Earth's computers.
 Zemo convinced the team to remain and help rebuild Counter-Earth.
 The team reluctantly agreed and based themselves in the mobile Counter-Earth Attilan.
 Then, Moonstone stole the mentally unstable Phantom Eagle's moonstone for herself, boosting her powers to godlike levels.

 Back on Earth-616, many things happened.
 Hawkeye escaped from prison alongside several supervillains just as S.H.I.E.L.D. contacted him with an offer to be freed from prison.
-Industrialist Justin Hammer died.
-His daughter Justine (the Crimson Cowl) discovered her father had exposed every supervillain he ever employed to a poison that enslaved their minds.
+Justin died so Justine (the Crimson Cowl) discovered her father had exposed every supervillain he ever employed to a poison that enslaved their minds.
 This included members of the Crimson Cowl's Masters of Evil.
 However, the villain Plantman had helped create the poison and was the only one who could activate it.